 Appendix A: Code of Conduct

 This document will serve as the Team Contract for Team 517 during the entire Senior Design period lasting from the fall of 2021 through the spring of 2022.
+This document was revised in December of 2021.
+In January of 2022 the team reviewed the Code of Conduct again but did not find anything that needed changing.

 Mission Statement